Document Role

 2. 2

-Then choose the exact artifact type
+Then choose the Artifact Definition

 After the role is clear, browse Artifact Definitions to find the specific type, version, schemas, and examples your implementation should follow.